klwilson23/SpatialWatershed/README.md

-# SpatialWatershed
+# Ecological surprises in at-risk metapopulations
-Simulation and analyses for our lab project on patchy resource networks governed by local density dependence and dispersal
+This project folder contains the code and analyses for a simulation model on understanding the recovery dynamics in heavily disturbed metapopulations governed by local density dependence, dispersal, spatial habitat networks, and disturbance regimes.